Théâtrophone: The Théâtrophone service

 In 1890, the system became operational as a service under the name "théâtrophone" in Paris.
 The service was offered by Compagnie du Théâtrophone (The Théâtrophone Company), which was founded by MM.
 Marinovitch and Szarvady.
 The théâtrophone offered theatre and opera performances to the subscribers.
 The service can be called a prototype of the telephone newspaper, as it included five-minute news programs at regular intervals.
 The Théâtrophone Company set up coin-operated telephone receivers in hotels, cafés, clubs, and other locations, costing 50 centimes for five minutes of listening.
 The subscription tickets were also issued at a reduced rate, in order to attract regular patrons.
 The service was also available to home subscribers.

-French writer Marcel Proust was a keen follower of théâtrophone, as evident by his correspondence.
+French writer Marcel Proust was a keen follower of théâtrophone, as evidenced by his correspondence.
 He subscribed to the service in 1911.

 Many technological improvements were gradually made to the original théâtrophone system.
 The Brown telephone relay, invented in 1913, yielded interesting results for amplification of the current.

 The théâtrophone finally succumbed to the rising popularity of radio broadcasting and the phonograph, and the Compagnie du Théâtrophone ceased its operations in 1932.

 Similar systems

 Similar systems elsewhere in Europe included Telefon Hírmondó (est. 1893) of Budapest and Electrophone of London (est. 1895).
-In the United States, the systems similar to théâtrophone were limited to one-off experiments.
-Erik Barnouw reported a concert by telephone that was organized in the summer of 1890; around 800 people at the Grand Union Hotel in Saratoga listened to a telephonic transmission of The Charge of the Light Brigade conducted at Madison Square Garden.
+In the United States, systems included the Tellevent (1907), the Tel-musici (est. 1909), franchises of the United States Telephone Herald Company (est. 1910), the Musolaphone (est. 1910), and Grapevine radio (1930s).